 If you have comments regarding any documents on DET's website or need an alternate format, you may contact us via email at: email@example.com

+The Federal Bonding Program provides Fidelity Bonds to anyone who is not eligible for commercial bonding, at NO COST to the employers or employees.
+It is a unique tool to help a job applicant get and keep a job.
 It is a business insurance policy that protects the employer in case of any loss of money or property due to employee dishonesty.
 It is like a "guarantee" to the employer that the person hired will be an honest worker.
 The Fidelity Bonds are insurance policies of the Travelers Property Casualty insurance company.
 The Union Insurance Group in Chicago, Illinois is the agent for Travelers Property Casualty in managing the program nationwide.

-It insures the employer for any type of stealing by theft, forgery, larceny or embezzlement.
-It does not cover liability due to poor workmanship, job injuries or work accidents.
+It insures the employer for any type of stealing by theft, forgery, larceny, or embezzlement.
+It does not cover liability due to poor workmanship, job injuries, or work accidents.
 It is not a bail bond or court bond for the legal system.
-It is not a contract bond, performance bond or license bond sometimes needed to be self-employed.
+It is not a contract bond, performance bond, or license bond sometimes needed to be self-employed.

 Bond coverage is provided for any person whose background usually leads employers to question their honesty and deny them a job.
 The program will cover any person who is a "risk" due to their being in one or more of the following groups: